roscheer/PascalTriangles/README.md

 To test the service, launch it and use the ncat command:
     $ ncat localhost port_number

 If not informed when launching the service, the port_number defaults to 55555.
 Remeber to stop and restart ncat for each new request, as the server closes the connection after it replies.

+Possible improvement:
+    Continue to process requests until the client closes the connection.